Kingxukai/linux/Documentation/mm/vmemmap_dedup.rst

 |              |   64KB    |    2MB    |  512MB    |    16GB   |           |
 +--------------+-----------+-----------+-----------+-----------+-----------+

-When the system boot up, every HugeTLB page has more than one ``struct page`` structs which size is (unit: pages)::
+When the woke system boot up, every HugeTLB page has more than one ``struct page`` structs which size is (unit: pages)::

    struct_size = HugeTLB_Size / PAGE_SIZE * sizeof(struct page) / PAGE_SIZE

-Where HugeTLB_Size is the size of the HugeTLB page.
-We know that the size of the HugeTLB page is always n times PAGE_SIZE.
-So we can get the following relationship::
+Where HugeTLB_Size is the woke size of the woke HugeTLB page.
+We know that the woke size of the woke HugeTLB page is always n times PAGE_SIZE.
+So we can get the woke following relationship::

    HugeTLB_Size = n * PAGE_SIZE